rbodarve/CCPRGG2L/README.md

-# CCOBJPRG
+# CCPRGG2L
-This repository is for CCOBJPRG Exercises
+This repository is for Intermediate Programming Subject (CCPRGG2L) Exercises